geogeeks-au/geogeeks-au.github.io/2023/1115_sentinel_qgisatlas.md

 ---

 Come join us for a casual evening of short talks from local geospatial practitioners.
-This time we'll hear about xxxx, and have opportunity to meet fellow open geospatial enthusiasts!
+This time we'll hear about a python package for Sentinel data processing, have a lesson on the atlas functionality in QGIS and more to be announced soon!
+And as always it's a great opportunity to meet fellow open geospatial enthusiasts!
 All are welcome.

 The speakers are: